josegomezgarcia/josegomezgarcia.github.io/_pages/bio.md

 I was also a temporary teaching and research associate (ATER) at the <a href='https://galilee.univ-paris13.fr'>Galilée Institute/Université Sorbonne Paris Nord</a> (2016-2017), as well as at the public school of health and digital engineering <a href='https://episen.u-pec.fr'>EPISEN/Université Paris-Est Créteil</a> (2019-2020).

-Before my arrival in France, I was a mathematics instructor professor (a civil service position obtained through a competitive exam) at the Faculty of Sciences of the <a href='http://www.ucv.ve'>Central University of Venezuela</a> (2009-2012) and a part-time lecturer in the School of Economics at the same university.
+Before my arrival in France, I was a Mathematics Instructor Professor (a civil service position obtained through a competitive exam) at the Faculty of Sciences of the <a href='http://www.ucv.ve'>Central University of Venezuela</a> (2009-2012) and a part-time lecturer in the School of Economics at the same university.

 My academic background includes a Ph.D. in Statistics-Mathematics from <a href='https://www.cyu.fr'>CY Cergy Paris Université</a>, under the supervision of <a href='https://doukhan.perso.cyu.fr'>Paul Doukhan</a>, and a research master's in stochastic geometry from the Central University of Venezuela, supervised by <a href='https://scholar.google.com/citations?user=9pjGAFoAAAAJ&hl=fr'>José R. (Chichi) León</a>.